 300 SERIES STAINLESS STEEL - AUSTENITIC ALLOYS

 Austenitic alloys are non-magnetic and, in general, provide a good combination of mechanical strength, machinability, and corrosion resistance.

-While they cannot be hardened by heat treating, some can be hardened by work hardening.
-Belden Universal often uses 300 series stainless steel for the yokes of the universal joints.
-Pins and Blocks can also be manufactured from these materials if requested, however, the relatively soft 300 series typically does not work well for contact surfaces.
+While they cannot be hardened by heat treatment, some can be hardened by work hardening.
+Belden Universal often uses the stainless steel 300 series for the yokes of the universal joints.
+Pins and Blocks can also be manufactured from these materials if requested, however, the relatively soft stainless steel 300 series typically does not work well for contact surfaces.

 The AISI 303 [DIN 1.4305] is the standard stainless-steel material of choice for the yokes of Belden universal joints.
 It offers medium corrosion resistance.
 The sulfur content in this stainless alloy makes it ideal for machineability, though increases welding difficulty.

 AISI 304 [1.4301]

 The AISI 304 [1.4301] offers improved corrosion resistance over the 303 grade, however, it is not considered a standard stainless material for Belden’s universal joints since it is not as easy to machine as the 303.

 The AISI 316/316L [1.4404] is Belden’s standard stainless grade for highly corrosion-resistant joints.
 Yokes, as well as pins and blocks, are made from 316L since an environment that requires such a high level of corrosion resistance would typically not allow the use of boot covers for protection of the pins and blocks.

 316L is the low (L) carbon version of 316, making it more suitable for welding and offering slightly improved corrosion resistance but delivering slightly less strength.
 This is typically countered by the addition of Nitrogen, resulting in the common dual certification of “316/316L” with the strength of the 316L meeting that of the 316 steel.